Tips on using telematics to reduce fuel costs

-Read moreOn average, fuel represents 15% of a company's total fleet operating budget (1).
-Given the impact that fuel can have on the bottom line, curbing costs is a priority amongst fleet managers, with 71% of fleet managers stating that fuel is one of the top challenges they face every day (2).
+Fuel is a crucial cost when it comes to the total operating budget for any fleet.
+Given the impact that fuel can have on the bottom line, curbing costs is a priority amongst fleet managers, with 71% stating that it is one of the top challenges they face every day (1).

 By providing specialised training, managers can help drivers learn how to reduce fuel consumption and, in turn, fuel costs for the company.
 Find out some steps fleet managers can take to educate their drivers on improving fuel economy as well as how fleet management technology can help achieve a culture of fuel efficiency.

 Educating your team about good driving habits can help to reduce fuel consumption.
-By discussing responsible driving habits with your team of drivers, you can help them become more aware of how their driving impacts both fuel economy and their safety.
+By discussing responsible driving, you can help them become more aware of how their driving impacts both fuel economy and safety.
 Additionally, you can also take this opportunity to show how such habits can contribute to improved job security by making the company more profitable as well as the positive impact these habits have on the environment through reduced greenhouse gas emissions.

 Here are a few points you can incorporate into your training session for drivers: